 Click on the image to the left to see what our students have said about their international placement experiences.

 Each year students from the University of Sheffield undertake summer placements across the globe, in a variety of different industries.

 Summer is approaching and if you’re a first, second or penultimate year student about to undertake part in a summer placement in a country which is different from your home country, and outside the UK, then we maybe able to help you!
 Whether it's paid or unpaid, 3 months or 3 weeks, any kind of work experience counts and we maybe able to help you financially.

 We're working with Global Opportunities and Exchanges and the Faculty of Social Sciences, to support students who want to embark on a summer placement and enhance their global learning.
 We know that many overseas placements aren't paid and also are financially more expensive for students.
 We also know that global experiences are extremely rewarding and beneficial for those students who undertake them.
 That's why we're working to provide bursaries for students who will be travelling outside of their home country and the UK to enhance their career prospects.

-Let us know that you're going on summer placement and we’ll keep you informed prior to the summer about things you should know before you go.
+Despite the bursaries being closed please Let us know that you're going on summer placement and we’ll keep you informed prior to the summer about things you should know before you go.
 We’ll also keep in touch with you over the summer, reminding you how to make the most of your time on placement so that when you return to University you have lots of contacts and can use your experience to distinguish yourself above others.
 If you need help, while you’re away from University over the summer – we’ll be here to help too.

 Where can you go?